sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

      Returns the name of the atom, as a String

-  .. method:: Print()

-     Prints the information to standard output

 .. class:: ResidueRDMap

   Dictionary-like object containing the a list of distances that originate from the a single residue residue, to